nikolay-pshenichny/Resume/resume.md

   - Developed database stored procedures;
   - Developed client application automatic updater;

-Designed, implemented and tested a data syncronization solution (sync. between server-side data and client-side data)
+Designed, implemented and tested a data synchronization solution (sync. between server-side data and client-side data)

 Listed as an author in a patent for the developed software (\#2010611387, Russian Federation).